yashLadha/yashLadha.in/src/pages/blog/personal-development-environment-using-docker-and-neovim.md

 RUN apt-get update && apt-get install -y python3.6 git locales
 ```

-Now you can build the `Dockerfile` using the following command.
-You can execute this in terminal of your choice.
+Now let's build the `Dockerfile` using the following command.
+You can execute execute the following on command line.
+It will build
+a docker image with tag `competitive`, extending the base image of `Ubuntu`.
+Once this command get's completed, we can use this image
+to create Docker containers.

 ```bash
 # Make sure to be in the same directory as the `Dockerfile`.